zachvalenta/jvns.ca/source/_posts/2013-09-26-hacker-school-day-4-c-unit-testing.markdown

 ---
-title: "Hacker School Day -4: unit testing in C. checkmk!"
+title: "Recurse Center Day -4: unit testing in C. checkmk!"
 layout: post
 date: 2013-09-26 22:30
 comments: true
-categories: hackerschool coding
+categories: hackerschool recurse coding
 ---

 So I've been accepted to the fall batch at
-[Hacker School](http://hackerschool.com), which starts on Monday.
+[Recurse Center](http://recurse.com), which starts on Monday.
 I managed to find somewhere to live in New York, so today I went to a café to do some coding.